-A woman’s body is laced with hormonal complexities that a man’s is not.
-This is strikingly born out in the simple fact that women are fetus-bearing organisms.
-For this reason, a woman’s body comes equipped with a whole suite of mechanisms designed to make sure that she has plentiful nutrients and energy to support another life growing inside of her.
+A woman’s body is laced with hormonal complexities that a man does not have.
+This is strikingly born out of the simple fact that women are fetus-bearing organisms.
+For this reason, a woman’s body comes equipped with a whole suite of mechanisms designed to make sure she has plentiful nutrients and energy to support another life growing inside of her.

-Estrogen and the female body
+Estrogen Levels and the Female Body

-In women of reproductive age, on the other hand, estrogen levels rise and fall with her menstrual cycle.
+In women of reproductive age, estrogen levels rise and fall with her menstrual cycle.
 During the luteal phase in which the uterus is preparing itself to be implanted with an egg a woman’s estrogen levels peak at four-six times the amount she might have at the low point in her cycle, the first day of menstruation.

 The most prominent form of estrogen in the female body, at least before menopause, is E2.
 (In menopause E2 drops off and E3 becomes more prominent.)
 E2 is called estradiol, so when most women get their hormones level tested, this is the most commonly tested form.
-Yet, since E2 comprises the vast majority of a reproductive woman’s estrogen levels, and since all the forms of estrogen perform similar functions, calling E2 “estrogen” usually serves just as well.
+Yet, since E2 comprises the clear majority of a reproductive woman’s estrogen levels, and since all the forms of estrogen perform similar functions, calling E2 “estrogen” usually serves just as well.

 In pre-menopausal women, the ovaries are the principle source of estrogen, which functions as a circulating hormone to act on distal target tissues.
 This means that estrogen produced in the ovaries influences the whole body, such that ovarian estrogen can enhance weight gain or alter DNA expression in cells as far spread as a woman’s pinky finger or her spleen.

 It’s both.
 First, fat cells beget estrogen production.
-But then elevated estrogen levels further slow down metabolism, such that estrogen plays a role in convincing a body to store more weight.
+But then elevated estrogen levels further slowdown metabolism, such that estrogen plays a role in convincing a body to store more weight.
 For many, this becomes a vicious cycle of accelerating weight gain.

 Yet when a woman becomes overweight, her estrogen levels drive her thyroid function relentlessly downward.
-With impaired thyroid function, a woman can feel sluggish and fatigued, and therefore expend less energy, and also subconsciously down-regulate her metabolism such that her body is burning less and less fuel to get by and she is not even aware of it.
+With impaired thyroid function, a woman can feel sluggish and fatigued, and therefore expend less energy, and subconsciously down-regulate her metabolism.
+Her body is burning less and less fuel to get by and she is not even aware of it.
 Up to 10 percent of American women have issues with hypothyroidism.

 Additionally, the aromatization of testosterone to estrogen increases as a function of body weight and advancing age.
 This is a problem for men, as well as another compounding factor for menopausal women.
-It can also lead fairly quickly to estrogen dominance, which causes it’s own slew of reproductive problems.
+It can also lead quickly to estrogen dominance, which causes its own slew of reproductive problems.

-Be that as it may, estrogen is actually an important factor in weight loss, and for several reasons.
-The first is that it decreases the activity of fat-absorption within a cell.
+1) Estrogen decreases the activity of fat-absorption within a cell.
 It does this by decreasing the activity of lipoprotein lipase (LPL).
-LPL is an enzyme which favours fat uptake into the cells, so having estrogen around inside of a cell helps prevent it from growing larger.
+LPL is an enzyme which favors fat uptake into the cells, so having estrogen around inside of a cell helps prevent it from growing larger.

-Estrogen has also been reported to stimulate the production of growth hormone.
+3) Estrogen has also been reported to stimulate the production of growth hormone.
 Growth hormone inhibits the uptake of glucose (carbohydrate) by fat tissues and increases the mobilization of fatty acids from fat cells.
 GH works by inhibiting insulin production from the pancreas and stimulating HSL, the fat-burning enzyme described above.
 Insulin is the main hormone that promotes glucose transport into muscle cells to be used as energy, and it is a potent inhibitor of HSL.
 For this reason, decreasing insulin levels via GH via estrogen helps speed HSL fat burning activity.

 Women have more fat than men.
 A “fit” woman can safely go down to around eighteen per cent body fat, but no further, whereas a fit man can go almost as low as he’d like with no problems.
 Some male weight lifters manage to get down to around five percent.

 The other kind of fat is called subcutaneous fat, and it’s the fat that appears underneath the skin spread out around the body.
 A woman’s body prefers subcutaneous fat.
 This phenomenon explains why women typically have less muscle definition than men–a tiny layer of fat is usually smoothing over all little muscular ripples.